EtherealEngine/etherealengine-docs/docs/03_manual/03_developer/08_debugging/02_deployedInstanceServers.md

+---
+hide_table_of_contents: true
+---
-# Debugging Deployed Instanceservers (and other Kubernetes pods)
+# Debugging Deployed InstanceServers (and other Kubernetes pods)

 Because of the nature of Kubernetes, logs of fatal errors on instanceserver or API pods can sometimes disappear before one has a chance to view them, as the pods that they were on are deleted, along with their logs.